B-R-D/kamihime_ext/README.md

 ### Running
 Please click "Game Start" or open Kamihime game page, press "F12" to open devtool and switch to Kamihime_ext tab.
 If AS opens during the game, please click "My Page" in the left-top corner twice to refresh game data.
 ### Refresh Raid Status
-Player can refresh Raid status manually by clicking BP area in AS panel (no need to focus on game page), and BP area will be highlighted if Raid battle is available (BP point won't be updated).
+Player can refresh Raid status manually by clicking BP area in AS panel (no need to focus on game page), and BP will change color if Raid battle is available (BP point won't be updated).
 RED indicates there are Raid battles that players can take part in, while GREY shows there are unconfirmed Raid battles.
 The extension icon in the right-top corner will change synchronously.

 **WARNING: This module is NOT absolutely safe!
 Do not refresh too frequently in case of account banning!!**